Elle Blackwood, FSAScot

 Q: Who’s Elle?

 A: Have you heard of Beyond the Latch and Lever: Speculative Short Stories?
 Check it out.
 I co-edited this lovely anthology with Susanna Skarland, and I’m a contributing author.
-If you happen to read my short story, Esterbell, be sure and let me know if you cry at the end.
+If you happen to read my short story, Esterbell, be sure to tell me if you cry at the end.
 It’s the polite thing to do.
 I’m also the author of A Map of My Existence, an autobiographical collection of poetry that even poetry haters enjoy.
-Don’t believe me?
-Have a look-see.

 Q: What do you write?